How December Weather Affects Your Skin and What You Can Do About It

 Solution:

-• Lip Balm: Use nourishing lip balm with shea butter or beeswax ingredients.
+- Lip Balm: Use nourishing lip balm with shea butter or beeswax ingredients.
 Apply it regularly throughout the day and before bed.

 3. Sensitivity and Redness

-For some people, the drastic temperature changes between the cold outdoors and heated indoors can cause redness, irritation, or even breakouts.
+For some people, the drastic temperature changes between the cold outdoors and the heated indoors can cause redness, irritation, or even breakouts.
 This is particularly common for those with sensitive skin.

 Solution:

-• Gentle Skincare: Switch to a more soothing, gentle skincare routine.
+- Gentle Skincare: Switch to a more soothing, gentle skincare routine.
 Avoid harsh exfoliants and opt for hydrating cleansers and calming serums.

 4. Decreased Sun Exposure